carlosolarte/java-dist/docs/03-networking/content.md

 ---
 ### Example 3: A little protocol
 - The server is an infinite loop waiting for connections:
-- It stores a collection of people
+- It maintains a collection of people

 ```java
 static List< Person > database = new ArrayList<>();